 Pan had been on the road nearly ten minutes when it occurred to her, she hadn’t checked her phone when she reached her car.
 By this point in the drive she had nearly arrived at her daily coffee house stop, but she was still far enough for the feeling, she really should check her phone, to take hold.
 This allowed her reasoning to rationalize; if she hadn’t checked her phone upon entering the car, there should be no harm in checking it now.
 In a very uncharacteristic move, Pan reached one hand into the front pouch of her purse, her phone’s pouch, and found it empty.
 This discovery was enough to draw her attention away from driving and predominantly to the purse.
 With one hand on the wheel to keep the car steady, her eyes and freehand were tasked with the responsibility of riffling through the purse.
 After checking every pouch, pocket and opening, rechecking them and finally giving it one more good over, Pan admitted defeat and consented she had left her phone sitting at home on her desk.

 As she stared at the purse, the internal debate began whether to return home and retrieve the phone or press on to work.
 There should not be anything important missed; she could check her email and voice mail when she got to work.
-This idea did not reassure the feeling in her gut, which rebutted with the argument; her text messages and missed calls could not be checked from work; which clearly meant if she didn’t go home and check them then they certainly had a little red light flashing to indicate there was indeed one of said forms of communication waiting.
+This idea did not reassure the feeling in her gut, which rebutted with the argument; her text messages and missed calls could not be checked from work; which clearly meant if she didn’t go home and check them then they certainly had a little red light flashing to indicate there was indeed one of said forms of communication waiting. and re-critiquing her appearance in the mirror, the feeling subsided and she decided that was exactly what she had needed today.

 This is ridiculous, she thought.
 Of course Pan knew this feeling was the same one that had made her question her appearance this morning; it had been responsible for her swar wray with the lipstick; it set her routine off schedule; it broke her concentration; it made her forget the cell phone.

 She would leave the phone at home; she came to this decision just in time to pull her eyes away from her purse and see her coffee shop pass by on the left and the red light she should be stopping for, pass over her in a chorus of profanities, explicit hand gestures and horns.
+Damn feelings.

 The next intersection was used as a turn around so Pan could return to her coffee shop, knowing whole heartedly her day couldn’t be started without it.